 You need to be aware that the breath test (breathalyzer) or tests of your blood, urine or saliva performed after an arrest for drunk driving are not "field sobriety tests".
 If the officer does arrest you for driving under the influence and asks you to blow on the breathalyzer or requests a sample of your blood, urine or saliva, you should request to speak to a DWI attorney experienced in Missouri DWI law before deciding whether to refuse or comply with the request (as there are harsh consequences for refusing these tests).

 Remember, an officer must allow you a reasonable period of time to contact a DWI lawyer before you decide if you should take a test of your breath, blood, urine or saliva if you are arrested for a DWI / DUI.
-BUT ONLY IF YOU ASK FOR TIME TO CALL AN ATTORNEY.
+BUT ONLY IF YOU ASK FOR TIME TO CALL A DWI ATTORNEY.
 Once you consult a DWI lawyer and discuss the possible penalties of refusing a DWI breath, blood, urine or saliva test, only then should you make a decision about whether to take the test.
-If you have been charged with Driving While Intoxicated in St. Louis or anywhere else in the Greater St. Louis Missouri area contact DWI attorney Justin Summary to receive a free consultation.
+If you have been charged with Driving While Intoxicated in St. Louis or anywhere else in the Greater St. Louis Missouri area contact St. Louis DWI attorney Justin Summary to receive a free consultation.